neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 `object` - an object with the following properties:

 - `txid: string` - transaction ID of the invocations
 - `nodeUrl?: string` - the node that the transaction was broadcast to.
-Returned if the transaction is broadcast by the provider
+Returned if the transaction is broadcasted by the provider
 - `signedTx?: string` - serialized signed transaction.
 Returned if the broadcastOverride input argument was set to true

 ##### Example